vmware/terraform-provider-avi/website/docs/r/avi_wafpolicypsmgroup.html.markdown

 The following arguments are supported:

 * `name` - (Required) User defined name of the group.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `description` - (Optional) Free-text comment about this group.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `enable` - (Optional) Enable or disable this waf rule group.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `hit_action` - (Optional) If a rule in this group matches the match_value pattern, this action will be executed.
 Allowed actions are waf_action_no_op and waf_action_allow_parameter.
 Enum options - WAF_ACTION_NO_OP, WAF_ACTION_BLOCK, WAF_ACTION_ALLOW_PARAMETER.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `is_learning_group` - (Optional) This field indicates that this group is used for learning.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `locations` - (Optional) Positive security model locations.
 These are used to partition the application name space.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
-Allowed in basic edition, essentials edition, enterprise edition.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `miss_action` - (Optional) If a rule in this group does not match the match_value pattern, this action will be executed.
 Allowed actions are waf_action_no_op and waf_action_block.
 Enum options - WAF_ACTION_NO_OP, WAF_ACTION_BLOCK, WAF_ACTION_ALLOW_PARAMETER.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 18.2.3.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.

 ### Timeouts